ministryofjustice/staff-device-dhcp-server/README.md

 # DHCP Docker Image

-This folder contains the Dockerfile to create the [ISC Kea](https://www.isc.org/kea/) DHCP server docker image.
+This repository contains the Dockerfile to create the [ISC Kea](https://www.isc.org/kea/) DHCP server docker image.

 This image is published to [Amazon ECR](https://aws.amazon.com/ecr/).